Skip to Content

 Sailors and Coast Guardsmen may self-refer to the program or be referred by a family member, their command leadership or their medical team.
 For questions on enrollment eligibility, call Navy Wounded Warrior toll-free line, 855-NAVY WWP (628-9997), or e-mail navywoundedwarrior.fct@navy.mil.

-How many service members are enrolled in Navy Wounded Warrior?
+How many Sailors and Coast Guardsmen have participated in Navy Wounded Warrior?

-• Invitational Travel Orders
+• Invitational/Bedside Travel Orders

-• Lodging and housing adaptation
+• Lodging and Housing Adaptation

 What is Navy Wounded Warrior?